-‘Southern Charm’ Kathryn Dennis Vs Katy Perry ‘Who Wore It Better’ In Red Marchesa Dress
+#SouthernCharm Kathryn of #KatiePerry #WhoworeitBetter

 — Kathryn C. Dennis (@kathryn_dennis) July 20, 2017

-But as season four of Southern Charm progressed, Kathryn decided to dip her toe back into modeling and had a shoot with her three-year-old Kensie who is the spitting image of her mama.
-While like most women, Kathryn’s body is not exactly the same as it was before having kids, but at almost six foot and slim, she still can bring clothing to life, which is why the red Marchesa dress with floral appliqués and Flamenco sleeves was a perfect fit.
+But as Season 4 of Southern Charm progressed, Kathryn decided to dip her toe back into modeling and had a shoot with her 3-year-old Kensie who is the spitting image of her mama.
+While, like most women, Kathryn’s body is not exactly the same as it was before having kids, at almost six feet and slim, she still can bring clothing to life, which is why the red Marchesa dress with floral appliques and Flamenco sleeves was a perfect fit.

-But the dress was not only a hit for Kathryn Dennis, as singer Katy Perry wore it too (at Cannes), launching a “Who wore it better” comparison in People Magazine and on Dennis’ Twitter page.
+But the dress was not only a hit for Kathryn Dennis, as singer Katy Perry wore it too (at Cannes), launching a “who wore it better” comparison in People Magazine and on Dennis’ Twitter page.

 The dress even seems to have its own emoji, as it resembles the red dress dancing lady emoji available on the iPhone.